ironpark/ironpark.github.io/output/posts/blog-auto-publishing-with-obsidian.en.md

         id: deployment
 ```

+### Deep Dive

+## Things Not Covered in This Post

+Although posts written in Obsidian basically follow Markdown format, applying them directly to the blog was difficult.
+So I had to create a separate preprocessor, and encountered various issues in the process.
+I didn’t cover these in this post but plan to organize and share them separately when I have time.

+1. **Obsidian Syntax**
+    Obsidian uses its own Markdown extension syntax.
+For example, image embeds like `![[image.png]]` or wikilinks like `[[another note]]` don’t render properly in a standard Markdown renderer.
+So a preprocessing step to convert these was essential.

+2. **Image Paths and Asset Management**
+    Image files in the Obsidian Vault are usually stored in the same folder as the notes, but on the web, unified paths like `/assets/images/` are generally used.
+At build time, images needed to be copied to the correct location and paths adjusted accordingly.

+3. **Mermaid Diagram Support**
+    This post used mermaid.js for diagrams.
+However, to render these properly in a static site build, a separate handling method supporting dynamic rendering was necessary.

+4. **Multilingual Support and AI Translation**
+    I wanted to offer the blog in Korean, English, and Japanese.
+Writing in all three languages manually was difficult, and my foreign language skills were limited, so I introduced AI translation.
+However, the Markdown syntax sometimes got distorted or broken during translation, so I had to revise prompts several times.

 ## Future Plans

-Currently, post publication status is managed by the `published` metadata, but in the future, I plan to build a scheduled publishing system to quietly post articles on predetermined dates.
+Currently, I manage publication status with the `published` metadata, but I plan to create a scheduled publishing system that “quietly posts on a set date.”

-Besides that, I’m also considering features like automatically cross-posting to other platforms like Velog or Medium after a certain time, or posting summaries and links to social media like Twitter (X) and LinkedIn simultaneously with publication.
-However, when these will be implemented is still uncertain...
+Besides that, I’m considering automatic cross-posting to other platforms like Velog or Medium after a certain time, or posting summaries and links to SNS like Twitter (X) and LinkedIn simultaneously upon publishing.
+But when these will be implemented is still unknown...

-> It’s still at the idea stage, but my goal is to push GitHub Actions to the limits of the free tier.
-(At this point, it feels less like the machine is being worked hard and more like I am.)
+> It’s still just an idea, but my goal is to squeeze GitHub Actions to the limit of the free tier.
+(At this point, it feels less like the machine is working hard and more like I’m being overworked.)

 ---

-> 💡 **If you’re curious about this automation system**
+> 💡 **Curious about this automation system?**
 >
-> The full code is available in the [GitHub repository](https://github.com/ironpark/ironpark.github.io).
+> You can check out the entire code on the [GitHub repository](https://github.com/ironpark/ironpark.github.io).
-> Especially check out the action files in the `.github/workflows/` folder for detailed implementation.
+> Especially, looking into the action files in the `.github/workflows/` folder reveals detailed implementation.
 >
 > If you want to build a similar system, feel free to ask questions anytime.
 Let’s create a better writing environment together.